Do Go On - 236 - The Forrest Fenn Treasure Hunt

 Yeah.

-The fact that two people have gotten so close, like 75 meters away, they're so close to
+The fact that two people have gotten so close, like 75 metres away, they're so close to

-it, but they don't know that they're the ones who got so close, because I keep it and
+it, but they don't know that they're the ones who got so close.

-go, oh, you are like 250 feet away from it, so they don't know.
+Because like he doesn't go, oh, you are like 250 feet away from it.

 Totally.

-Two people got a couple of groups, maybe I don't know exactly how many people got really really close
+Two people got, well, a couple of groups, maybe, I don't know exactly how many people, got really, really close.

-I was close.
-I'm gonna go back to that same spot and just expand a little bit
+I'm going to go back to that same spot and just expand a little bit.

-Yeah, is there any way that he's in gehooves without the Rockies tourism board or something?
-No, they are they hate it
+Is there any way that he's in cahoots with like the Rockies Tourism Board or something?

 People have died.